abs2g08/fp-examples/README.md

 # fp-examples
-A collection of functional programming examples
+A collection of functional programming examples in es6